Health Insurance and Billing

 Types of Bills

 Johns Hopkins Children’s Center issues separate bills for hospital services and professional services.
 Your child’s hospital bill includes charges for your room, food, medical supplies and any tests or procedures performed.
 You may also receive additional bills from the Johns Hopkins University Clinical Practice Association for physician services.
-View an explanation of your bill or pay online.

 Insurance and Your Financial Responsibility